 The District has a consultant engineer who will prepare the agreements and provide the design review and construction inspection deposit fees based off the quality of the pdf plans that were submitted.

 The District Engineering Technician will send the Developer the agreements.
 The agreement will need to be signed under notary by the Developer.
 The administration fee and design review deposit will need to be paid prior to the start of any design review.
 The consultant engineer and District engineering technician will review the first submitted plans and send the Developers engineer the first round of revisions to be made.

 It is usually after the second plan submittal that District staff provides their comments.
 The revisions go back and forth between the Developer engineer and WWD staff until the District is satisfied with the end product.
 The Developer’s engineer will then be directed to plot the plans on mylar with the engineer’s stamp and wet signature on each plan.
 The mylars are delivered to the District for Construction approval signatures.

-The mylars are signed by the District engineer.
+The approved for construction mylars are signed by the District engineer.
 The Districts Consultant Engineer will prepare a pre-construction check-list to the Developer to complete prior to scheduling a pre-construction meeting with the Developer, Developer’s contractor, District staff and District’s Consultant engineer.